-Lack of monitoring - Knowing that your change is working is crucial to avoid problems.
+Lack of monitoring - Knowing that your change is working is crucial to avoiding problems.
 Invest in a robust monitoring system with simple to create dashboards (e.g. Grafana) a simple to search logging stack (e.g. ELK) and a solid error reporting system (e.g. Sentry, Rollbar).

 Process mix-up - This is a real thing that has happened at Uber.
 What did we learn from it?
 Any process which has more than 3 manual steps is a nightmare waiting to happen.
 Even a seasoned veteran can make a mistake under pressure.
 Invest in tools to automate any important processes and take humans out of the equation.
 That can be as simple as a couple of bash scripts or as smart as a system which uses machine learning to automatically make the call on when to re-balance/fail-over.

 Un-reviewed or untested code - Adopting new tools or adding simple extensions to existing ones can easily solve this problem.
 For instance, Phabricator will warn an engineer if they're trying to merge code which has not been reviewed or if the tests don't pass.
 Pair this up with your linters and code coverage tools to ensure that code can't make it to master unless it meets your criteria.